 Ginny moved their clasped hands and Harry turned back to her.
 She placed Harry's hand on her belly and pressed hers on top of it.
 Her eyes grew wide.
 The whisper was now louder, but it wasn't a whisper . . .

 "It's a baby."
 Tears came to Ginny's eyes.
 She loosened her belt and pulled her blouse out.

 Harry's face split into a huge grin.
 He got up on his knees and put his hand inside her jeans and pressed it against the flesh of her abdomen.
 He closed his eyes and listened.
 "Is it a heartbeat?"

 "No, it's too soon.
 It's a life."
 Tears fell down Ginny's cheeks.
 "Our child."

 Harry bent down and kissed her.
-She put her hands on the back of his head and clutched his hair.
-As their kiss went deeper and deeper they fell into each other and into the new life that was inside them both.
+She put her hands on the back of his head, and as their kiss went deeper and deeper they fell into each other and into the new life that was inside them both.